davooos/ANNI-Discord-Bot/README.txt

 	answering common questions for organization members.

 FILE STRUCTURE:
-	./cache -> Directories holding data saved by bot.
+	./cache/ -> Directories holding data saved by bot.
-	./cogs -> COG files.
+	./cogs/ -> COG files.
 Each file in this directory is loaded at startup.
-	./documentation -> text files that contain command documentation.
+	./documentation/ -> text files that contain command documentation.
 Used by help COG.
 	./main.py -> Bot setup file that is run to start bot.
-	./utils -> Contains python helper scripts with functions for use in COGS.
+	./utils/ -> Contains python helper scripts with functions for use in COGS.
 	./utils/helpers.py -> Main helper file with functions to be used by any or all COGS.
+	./.archived/ -> Depreciated code.

 PROJECT SPECIFICATIONS:
 	- The bot uses python 3.13